ryantd42/NY-Legislative-Git/2023/S7503B-2023/bill.md

  CLES  WITH  ELECTRIC  ASSIST OR LITHIUM ION ELECTRIC BATTERIES AT RETAIL SHALL SELL ANY SUCH BICYCLES OR BATTERIES WITHOUT PROVIDING THE PURCHAS- ER AN OPERATING MANUAL FOR SUCH BICYCLE WITH ELECTRIC ASSIST OR FOR SUCH LITHIUM ION ELECTRIC BATTERY.
-SUCH  OPERATING  MANUAL  SHALL  INCLUDE INSTRUCTIONS  ON  HOW TO STORE AND CHARGE THE BATTERY, WHEN AND WHERE TO CHARGE THE BATTERY, AND WHAT TO DO IF THE BATTERY  OVERHEATS  OR  LEAKS, THERE IS A STRANGE ODOR OR NOISE ASSOCIATED WITH THE BATTERY OR THERE IS A CHANGE IN THE SHAPE OR COLOR OF THE BATTERY.
+SUCH OPERATING MANUAL SHALL BE PRINTED  IN ENGLISH AND THE THREE MOST COMMON NON-ENGLISH LANGUAGES SPOKEN BY LIMIT- ED-ENGLISH PROFICIENT INDIVIDUALS IN THE STATE, BASED ON THE DATA IN THE MOST  RECENT  AMERICAN  COMMUNITY  SURVEY PUBLISHED BY THE UNITED STATES CENSUS BUREAU.
+THE MANUAL SHALL INCLUDE INSTRUCTIONS ON  HOW  TO  STORE AND  CHARGE  THE BATTERY, WHEN AND WHERE TO CHARGE THE BATTERY, AND WHAT TO DO IF THE BATTERY OVERHEATS OR LEAKS, THERE  IS  A  STRANGE  ODOR  OR NOISE  ASSOCIATED  WITH THE BATTERY OR THERE IS A CHANGE IN THE SHAPE OR COLOR OF THE BATTERY, AND A WEBSITE ADDRESS WHERE THE ELECTRONIC VERSION OF SUCH MANUAL IS AVAILABLE IN ENGLISH AND THE TWELVE MOST  COMMON  NON- ENGLISH  LANGUAGES  SPOKEN  BY LIMITED-ENGLISH PROFICIENT INDIVIDUALS IN THE STATE, BASED ON THE DATA  IN  THE  MOST  RECENT  AMERICAN  COMMUNITY SURVEY PUBLISHED BY THE UNITED STATES CENSUS BUREAU.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01426-03-3
+ S. 7503--A  2

   §  2.
-The real property law is amended by adding a new section 235-j to read as follows:
-  § 235-J. LEASE  RIDER  FOR  CHARGING ELECTRIC BATTERIES.
-EACH OWNER OF RESIDENTIAL REAL PROPERTY SHALL FURNISH TO EACH TENANT SIGNING A NEW  OR RENEWAL  LEASE, A RIDER INDICATING THAT SUCH TENANT AGREES TO NOT USE AN ELECTRICAL OUTLET FOR THE  PURPOSE  OF  CHARGING  AN  ELECTRIC  BATTERY, INCLUDING  BUT NOT LIMITED TO, LITHIUM ION BATTERIES AND A BATTERY MEANT FOR USE IN A BICYCLE WITH ELECTRIC ASSIST.
-SUCH RIDER SHALL BE  ATTACHED AS AN ADDENDUM TO THE LEASE.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01426-01-3
- S. 7503  2

-  §  3.
 This  act  shall take effect on the sixtieth day after it shall have become a law.
 Effective immediately, the addition, amendment and/or repeal of any rule or regulation necessary  for  the  implementation  of this  act  on its effective date are authorized to be made and completed